acl-org/aclrollingreview/acguidelines.md

 As of January 12, 2024, the ACL has adopted a new policy on preprints.
 Please review the policy before flagging the paper: [https://www.aclweb.org/adminwiki/index.php/ACL_Policies_for_Review_and_Citation](https://www.aclweb.org/adminwiki/index.php/ACL_Policies_for_Review_and_Citation)

+# Changelog

+- _01.05.2024_ Update on the new ACL review incentives policies.
+- _21.10.2024_ A major update by Anna Rogers, based on internal ARR documentation and updated [reviewer guidelines](reviewerguidelines).
+Input from Michael White, Viviane Moreira, Marzena Karpinska.
+- The first version of this document was authored with input from Goran Glavaš, Nathan Schneider, Amanda Stent and the ACL 2022 program chairs.